Zach McKinstry Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.3 K/9, the sixth-best in the league.
+- The Angels pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Angels' 4.51 team ERA ranks 21st across all league pitching staffs.
+- The Angels have the 20th-ranked team ERA across all MLB pitching staffs (4.48).

-- Angels pitchers combine to rank 20th in baseball in home runs allowed (122 total, 1.2 per game).
+- Angels pitchers combine to surrender 123 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Canning gets the start for the Angels, his 16th of the season.
-He is 6-4 with a 4.52 ERA and 83 strikeouts in 79 2/3 innings pitched.
+- Sandoval (5-7) takes the mound for the Angels in his 18th start of the season.
+He's put together a 4.26 ERA in 93 2/3 innings pitched, with 77 strikeouts.

-- In his last time out on Tuesday, July 18, the righty tossed 5 2/3 innings against the New York Yankees, giving up two earned runs while surrendering six hits.
+- The lefty last appeared on Wednesday, July 19 against the New York Yankees, when he went 7 1/3 innings, allowing one earned run while giving up two hits.

-- The 27-year-old has a 4.52 ERA and 9.4 strikeouts per nine innings in 15 games this season, while giving up a batting average of .240 to opposing hitters.
+- In 17 games this season, the 26-year-old has put up an ERA of 4.26, with 7.5 strikeouts per nine innings.
+Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.